zypherson/asylum-hrf-fe-starter/tickets/4_stretchTicketNEXTjs.md

 ### Requirements

-1. Do not upgrade to a Node version higher than 16.16.0.
-If you are, continue to use `nvm` (for Mac) or `nvm-windows` to manage your node versions.
-2. Ensure that all existing functionality and components of the React app are working as expected after the migration.
+1. Ensure that all existing functionality and components of the React app are working as expected after the migration.
-3. Maintain the integrity of the main files and ensure the application can be presented and demonstrated without issues.
+2. Maintain the integrity of the main files and ensure the application can be presented and demonstrated without issues.

 ## Deliverables